Access Observatory 2021 Report

 (click to download)

-At the end of 2019, 75 active access programs operating in 114 countries were registered in the Access Observatory.
+At the end of 2020, 61 active access programs operating in 104 countries were registered in the Access Observatory.
 Programs were geographically clustered in sub-Saharan Africa and Southeast Asia.
-Most programs used a few common strategies: community activities that aimed to increase awareness of disease symptoms and treatment options; health service strengthening activities, most notably health provider training courses; and direct health service delivery.
-Cancer was the most common disease focus (63%), followed by diabetes (19%) and cardiovascular disease (16%).
-Across the 75 programs, there were 276 partnerships between companies and other organizations; more than half of programs had at least one public sector partner.
-Thirty-four programs (45%) submitted data for at least one indicator in 2019, nearly all of which were an input or output indicator.
-Very few programs submitted documentation of a needs assessment conducted prior to program implementation.
-More information is needed for local stakeholders to understand whether programs are appropriately designed for the context in which they are implemented.
+Consistent with previous years, most programs used a few common strategies: community activities that aimed to increase awareness of disease symptoms and treatment options; health service strengthening activities, most notably health provider training courses; and direct health service delivery.
+Cancer was the most common disease focus (61%), followed by general NCD care (18%) and diabetes (15%).
+Thirty-two programs (52%) submitted data for at least one indicator, nearly all of which were an input or output indicator.
+Very few programs submitted documentation of a needs assessment.
+More information is needed to understand whether programs are appropriately designed for the context in which they are implemented.